valiaga/practica_test/jasmineBasic/README.md

-# Steps por test width Jasmine
+# Steps por test with Jasmine

 ## OPC 1
 The option one is only line commands.